Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "That’s my attitude," Allison agreed.

-"But… *cannibalism* though?"
+"But... *cannibalism* though?"

 "I mean... all living things must eat.
-And humans can’t digest raw grass or… whatever the local version is."
+And humans can’t digest raw grass or... whatever the local version is."

 "I did some reading up on it," Xiù interjected.
 She was sifting flour to Yulna’s right and was already coated in a fine white coat of the stuff.
 "It comes back to nutrition.
 Humans just... need too much of it.
 Ironically, we actually find it *harder* to survive on lower-Class worlds because of the way the planetary classification scale works."